andrei-drexler/q321/doc/readme.txt

       MMb    (O)  .M'
        `bood' bmmmd'

-An unofficial Quake III: Arena demake in 63,420 bytes* Also, a work in progress.
+An unofficial Quake III: Arena demake in 65,111 bytes* Also, a work in progress.
-Andrei Drexler, Dec 2020
+Andrei Drexler, 2021/03/21

 // REQUIREMENTS //